alexrutar/food.rutar.org/content/recipes/leek_and_celeraic_soup.md

 If it seems a little thick, thin with a bit more stock or water.
 Return to the saucepan.

-Stiry in the cream, warm the soup through gently, and season with salt and pepper to taste.
+Stir in the cream, warm the soup gently, and season with salt and pepper to taste.
 Ladle into bowls and serve topped with some cream and chives.
 <!-- sep -->
 The wine makes a big difference - don't omit it.